nxf5025/amazon-ai-building-better-bots/README.md

 We will be creating a custom bot in the console and applying the necessary intents and custom slots in order to understand the coffee order.

 ### Navigate to Lex in the AWS Console
+Because of the large number of students in the class, we'll be using individual accounts provided by AWS for this lab.
+If you're in the room with the instructor, pair up with a partner and ask for the login URL for your account.

+The login credentials are as follows:

+  - Username: LabUser
+  - Password: myLabP@ssw0rd!

 Once you are logged into your AWS account, you will be presented with a list of AWS services and a search box.
 Type "Lex" into the search box and choose the "Amazon Lex" service.